-- 3. Specify the IP address and the loadbalancer user's password (the default is 'loadbalancer') for the Secondary (peer) appliance as shown above. - 4.
-Click Add new node.
+3. Specify the IP address and the "loadbalancer" user's password for the Secondary (peer) appliance as shown above.

+4. Click Add new node.

-- 5. A warning will be displayed indicating that the pairing process will overwrite the new Secondary appliance's existing configuration, click OK to continue. - 6.
-The pairing process now commences as shown below:
+5. A warning will be displayed indicating that the pairing process will overwrite the new Secondary appliance's existing configuration, click OK to continue.

+6. The pairing process now commences as shown below: